CodeHex/bugsnag-dotnet/CONTRIBUTING.md

 Building Bugsnag
 ----------------

-Bugsnag can be built either using AppVeyor or manually running MakeRelease.ps1 located in the root folder.
+Bugsnag can be built either using AppVeyor or manually running `MakeRelease.ps1` located in the root folder.

+**PLEASE NOTE** that running `MakeRelease.ps1` will delete ALL uncommited changes in your repository without warning.

 Build using AppVeyor
 --------------------